 Sherri Ettinger, Ph.D., LICSW., began working in the Simmons College Counseling Center in the fall of 2000.
-She has worked with adolescents and young women for more than fifteen years, focusing on life-transitions, self-development, and resilience.
-Areas of particular interest include sexual identity, teenage parenting, trauma, eating problems, and the impact of oppression on development and self-esteem.
-In addition to providing clinical services to Counseling Center clients, Sherri supervises interns and is a member of the Simmons College Sexual Assault Response Team.
-Sherri received her M.S.W. and Ph.D. at the Smith College School for Social Work where she is a member of the adjunct faculty.
+She has worked with adolescents and young women for more than 25 years, focusing on life-transitions, self-development, and resilience.
+Areas of particular interest include sexual identity, trauma, eating problems, parenting, and the impact of oppression on development and self-esteem.
+In addition to providing clinical services to Counseling Center clients, Sherri supervises interns and serves on various committee at Simmons.
+Sherri received her B.A. in Sociology and Women's Studies at Brandeis University and her M.S.W. and Ph.D. at the Smith College School for Social Work where she is a member of the adjunct faculty.

 Donna Mathias, M.D.

 Donna Mathias, M.D., the consulting psychiatrist at the Counseling Center, is an integral part of our counseling team.
 As the psychiatric consultant, Donna meets with staff and clients to develop counseling plans appropriate to clients' needs, with a special emphasis on the role that medication can play in assisting clients to cope more effectively with their concerns.

 Staff Social Worker

 Leslie Langston, L.I.C.S.W., is a graduate of Simmons College Graduate School of Social Work.
 For the past fifteen years, she has worked with women struggling with depression, anxiety, relationship and family problems, as well as individuals struggling with trauma and obsessive compulsive issues.
 Her areas of interest and practice incorporate feminist-oriented psychotherapy, issues particular to multicultural and minority populations, as well as the field of mind/body stress reduction and anxiety management.
 Leslie also provides outreach to the larger Simmons Community.